MikaelTornwall/analytica/documentation/testing.md

 # Testing documentation

 The application has been tested using JUnit testing library with unit and integration tests.
-System level testing has been done manually on MacOS and Linux environments.
+System level testing has been done manually in MacOS and Linux environments.

 ## Unit and integration testing